AnttiRask/AnttiRask/README.md

 ### Fun facts:
 - ⚡ I love to sing and play the ukulele.
 I play in a band, [Antti & Isotalo][spotify-antti-&-isotalo], but have also released a solo EP under the name [Eriparimies][spotify-eriparimies].
-- 🎥 Related to the previous fact, I was a contestant in the Voice of Finland 2019.
+- 🎥 Related to the previous fact, I was a contestant in The Voice of Finland 2019.
 A great experience, although I would never want to go through it again!

 ### Connect with me:
 [<img align="left" alt="youcanbeapirate.com" width="22px" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][blog]